 We will repurchase from related Modified Step Rate PCs any Modified Mortgages with Step Rate Increases that are further modified as described above.
 Such repurchases will result in a prepayment in the amount of the then unpaid principal balance of each such Mortgage.
-We cannot predict the number of borrowers with Modified Mortgages with Step Rate Increases who will become 60 days delinquent or who will be deemed to be in imminent default and who will qualify for, and complete, a further modification of their Modified Mortgages with Step Rate Increases.
-Correspondingly, we cannot predict the potential resulting rate of prepayments.
-However, the number of Modified Mortgages with Step Rate Increases that are further modified and the resulting potential increase in prepayments may be material.
+We cannot predict the number of borrowers with Modified Mortgages with Step Rate Increases who will qualify for, and complete, a Flex Modification of their Modified Mortgages with Step Rate Increases.
+Correspondingly, we cannot predict the potential resulting rate of repurchases.
+However, the number of Modified Mortgages with Step Rate Increases that are further modified under the Flex Modification initiative and the resulting potential increase in prepayments may be material.